Last Updated On -24 Feb 2025

 1,65,000 |

-Gross Profit = Net Sales - Cost of Goods
+Gross Profit Formula Net Sales - Cost of Goods

-Net profit = Gross Profit + Other Income − Operating Expenses − Non - Operating Expenses
+Net profit formula Gross Profit + Other Income − Operating Expenses − Non - Operating Expenses

-The key differences between a trading and a profit and loss account are specified below:
+The difference between trading and profit & loss account is:

 Trading account |